Trade Policy and Structural Change: Conclusion

 \section{Conclusion}

 \addtocontents{toc}{} \oldaddcontentsline

-This paper examined the effects of tariffs on sectoral composition and welfare, in the presence of two key economic drivers of structural change---sectors being complements and nonhomothetic preferences---as well as the standard protective role of tariffs.
-We examined whether tariffs could help manufacturing regain its share in sectoral consumption expenditure and value added.
+This paper examines the effects of tariffs on sectoral composition and welfare in the presence of two key drivers of structural change---sectoral complementarity and nonhomothetic preferences---as well as the standard protective role of tariffs.
+We ask whether manufacturing tariffs can help manufacturing regain its share in sectoral consumption expenditure and value added, and how their welfare effects differ between homothetic and nonhomothetic CES preferences.

 Using a two-country model, we show qualitatively that an increase in tariffs from a low level raises income and shifts demand from manufacturing to services through the income effect driven by nonhomothetic preferences.
 However, tariffs targeting manufacturing shift demand in the opposite direction via the relative price effect, given an elasticity of substitution less than one.
-In addition to these structural change-driven effects, tariffs replace foreign manufacturers with domestic producers, thereby increasing the manufacturing value-added share.
+In addition to these structural-change-driven effects, tariffs replace foreign manufacturers with domestic producers, thereby increasing the manufacturing value-added share.

-To quantitatively assess these effects, we extend the model to a multi-country dynamic framework with capital accumulation and input-output linkages.
-Using data from 24 countries spanning 1965 to 2014 and calibrating fundamentals such as sectoral productivity and non-tariff trade barriers, we compute transition paths in terms of levels rather than relative changes.
+To quantitatively assess these mechanisms, we extend the model to a multi-country dynamic framework with capital accumulation and input-output linkages.
+Using data from 24 countries over the period from 1990 to 2014 and calibrating fundamentals such as sectoral productivity and non-tariff trade barriers, we compute transition paths in terms of levels rather than relative changes.

-The model is used to simulate a 20-percentage-point increase in U.S. manufacturing tariffs on all trading partners beginning in 2001.
-We find that the relative price effect and the trade protection effect dominate the income effect.
-Specifically, U.S. manufacturing value-added share rises by 0.9--1.3 percentage points, while the service sector declines by 0.8--1.0 percentage point between 2001 and 2014.
-Despite these shifts supporting protectionist objectives, the welfare impact is quantitatively minor.
-The U.S. is better off only by 0.36 percent at the expense of all other countries.
-In particular, Canada's welfare falls by 1.3 percent.
-If the other countries retaliate with 20 percentage-point higher tariffs, all countries are worse off, with the U.S. welfare loss being 0.12 percent.
+We simulate a 20-percentage-point increase in U.S. manufacturing tariffs on all trading partners beginning in 2001.
+We find that the relative-price effect and the trade-protection effect dominate the income effect.
+Specifically, the U.S. manufacturing value-added share rises by 6.4--11.2 percent (0.9--1.4 percentage points) between 2001 and 2014.
+Despite these shifts in sectoral composition, the welfare gain is quantitatively modest: U.S. welfare rises by only 0.43 percent, at the expense of all other countries.
+Canada experiences the largest welfare loss, at 1.58 percent.
+If other countries retaliate with equally large tariff increases on U.S. manufacturing exports, all countries are worse off, and U.S. welfare falls by 0.17 percent.